tomsWebConsulting/twcsl/v7.1/Page Sections Slide Toggle/README.md

   ```

 * Add code from file **[page sections slide toggle.html][5]** to Page Settings >
   Advanced > Page Header Code Injection for the page.
-Read the code for any
+Please see [per-page code
-  instructions within.
+  injection][6].
+Read the code for any instructions within.

 * Add a section and set it's height to small.
 This whole section will become a
   clickable zone for the toggle effect.